 If you’ve lived in your home for a bit, chances are you’ve built up a substantial amount of equity.
 This is also the case if the market has appreciated swiftly in your area and your home is worth far more than you paid for it.

-Either way, you could convert your equity into cash through a home equity loan or co-investment.
+Either way, you could convert your equity into cash through a home equity loan or home equity line of credit (HELOC).
 But first, you’ll need to determine how much equity you have in your home.

 How to Calculate the Equity You Have In Your Home